-Read further to get the tutorial on the Quick Machine Sew Hexagon Flower Quilt Block, how do I store the cut hexagon pieces so that they are neat throughout the project, how to piece them into bigger hexagon quilt etc.
+Read further to get the tutorial on the Quick Machine Sew Hexagon Flower Quilt Block, how do I store the cut hexagon pieces so that they are neat throughout the project, how to piece them into bigger hexagon quilts, and more hexagon flower projects to sew.

 You can also sew the hexies on the shell of the Turtle Pincushion shown below with this quick method too.

-(My previous tutorial for this turtle pincushion was using the traditional English Paper Piecing method.)
+(My previous tutorial for this turtle pincushion used the traditional English Paper Piecing method.)

 Hope you enjoy sewing hexies with this Quick Machine Sew Hexagon Flower Quilt Block tutorial too.